abdolence/firestore-rs/README.md

   your application or from elsewhere;
 - Preloading at startup.

-Cached results are eventually consistent: they reflect the last state the listener delivered.
-A write may take a moment to show up, and a stalled or reset listener can leave the cache stale without saying so.
+Cached results are eventually consistent: they reflect the last state the listener delivered, so a write may take a moment to show up.
 Do not cache data that must be read at strong consistency.

+Firestore also reports how many documents a target matches.
+When that disagrees with what a preloaded collection holds - which means changes were missed, typically deletes that happened while the listener was disconnected - the cache drops the collection and has Firestore replay it.
+The count is only compared when it can be trusted: a collection the cache expires entries from, or fills lazily, is never checked this way.

+When Firestore resets or removes a listener target - after a reconnect, or when a stored resume token has expired - the cache drops what it holds for that collection and Firestore replays it.
+While that replay is in progress the collection stops answering `list` and `query` from the cache:
+`read_through_cache` falls back to Firestore, and `read_cached_only` returns a `CacheError` rather than a listing that looks complete but is not.

 Full examples are available [here](examples/caching_memory_collections.rs) and [here](examples/caching_persistent_collections.rs).